Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/MobileSdks/android-widevine-sdk.md

 ## Example Usage

 Instances of VUDRMWidevine are associated with specific assets.
 Offline assets can be tracked using Exoplayers OfflineLicenseHelper, DownloadService, and DownloadTracker classes.
-Two types of session are available, determined by the current session's VUDRM token policy, and the asset configuration.
+Two types of session are available, determined by the current session's Studio DRM token policy, and the asset configuration.

-For further information about VUDRM please contact us, or refer to our [documentation](https://docs.vualto.com/projects/vudrm/en/latest/VUDRM-token.html).
+For further information about Studio DRM please contact us, or refer to our [documentation](https://docs.vualto.com/projects/vudrm/en/latest/VUDRM-token.html).

 ### Online and Offline Streaming Sessions

 Exoplayer 12 introduces more 'under the hood' management of DRM assets, which simplifies the flow for online and offline streaming sessions.
-For an example of implementation we recommend referring to our multiple asset VUDRM Widevine demo application, which is directly adapted from Exoplayers demo application.
+For an example of implementation we recommend referring to our multiple asset Studio DRM Widevine demo application, which is directly adapted from Exoplayers demo application.
 To manage the required modification of license calls we have added a simple `VudrmHelper` class to the demo application.

 Asset configurations should contain at least a stream `name`,`uri`,`drm_scheme`("widevine"), and a `drm_license_url`.
 Tokens may be presented using either Exoplayers license header `drm_key_request_properties`, or a URL encoded token may instead be added to the license server URI, eg: `"drm_license_uri": "https://widevine-license.staging.vudrm.tech/proxy?token=vualto-token-value"`.

-1. To implement VUDRM Widevine, instantiate an AssetConfiguration using the fluent interface for both online and offline sessions.
+1. To implement Studio DRM Widevine, instantiate an AssetConfiguration using the fluent interface for both online and offline sessions.
 Minimally you need to provide the contents KID, DRM token, and license server URI.

 	```java
 	assetConfiguration = new AssetConfiguration.Builder()